authindicators/rfc-brand-indicators-for-message-identification/draft-brand-indicators-for-message-identification-latest.md

     bimi-version = %x76 *WSP "=" *WSP %x42.49.4d.49 1DIGIT

 a= Authority Evidence Location (plain-text; URI; OPTIONAL).
 If present, this tag MUST have an empty value or its value MUST be a single URI.
 An empty value for the tag is interpreted to mean the Domain Owner does not wish to publish or does not have authority evidence to disclose.
 The URI, if present, MUST contain a fully qualified domain name (FQDN) and MUST specify HTTPS as the URI scheme ("https").
-The URI SHOULD specify the location of a publicly retrievable evidence document.
-The format for evidence documents is defined in another document.
+The URI SHOULD specify the location of a publicly retrievable BIMI Evidence Document.
+The format for evidence documents is defined in a separate document.

 If the a= tag is not present, it is assumed to have an empty value.